3manuek/3manuek/content/posts/2024-09/tdsfdw.md

 ![areyousure](/images/tdsfdw/rusure.gif)

+The whole concept of Babelfish is to allow a large portion of the MSSQL applications to run under an Open Source license.
+You may be wondering about the performance impact on doing double-parsing, however

 I won't discuss if Babelfish is good or bad, but there where a few considerations on top of the Postgres standard maintanability:

 - Upgrades require some extra steps, whenever the engine and extension version is upgraded.